Find Urgent Care today

 • What to do after a mild electric shock on hand?

 If you briefly touch a low voltage electrical current, you may not have any symptoms of electric shock other than the initial zap.
-If this is the case, WebMD notes that you can monitor yourself for symptoms that warrant a visit to the doctor (such as an irregular heartbeat, confusion, muscle pain, or difficulty breathing).
+If this is the case, the ACEP notes that you can monitor yourself for symptoms that warrant a visit to the doctor (such as an irregular heartbeat, confusion, muscle pain, or difficulty breathing).

 • Will I be OK after a small electric shock?